 All links go directly to official Pinola, Mississippi government websites.

 Notable landmarks in Pinola include the historic Pinola Baptist Church, which has served the community for over a century, and the Pinola Community Center, a hub for local events and gatherings.
-The town is also home to the Pinola Cemetery, which reflects the rich history of the area and serves as the final resting place for many of its founding families.
+The town is also home to the Pinola Cemetery, which reflects the rich history of the area and is the final resting place for many of its founding families.
 Economically, Pinola has a history rooted in agriculture, with many residents engaged in farming and related industries, contributing to the local economy and cultural heritage.
 The town's agricultural legacy continues to influence its community identity and economic activities today.

 Jail & Inmate Records